dantpage27/hello-world/README.md

 This is Dan.

 I like cats, porgs, and computers.
 My current focus is on Python on SQL for automation and Data Analysis.
-I would love to improve my Marhcine Learning skills and eventually venture into the wide world that is the Linux Operating System so that I can understand more about how computers really work.
+I would love to improve my Machine Learning skills and eventually venture into the wide world that is the Linux Operating System so that I can understand more about how computers really work.